safiire/n65/README.md

   There is an example file included (shown below) that is a modified port of the NES101 tutorial by Michael Martin.

-# MIDI converter

-  Included in the utils/midi directory is a my first version of a MIDI to NES music converter, which is composed of a Ruby script backed by a C++ program I wrote to parse MIDI files into YAML data.

-  At present, it can convert a MIDI file to a binary stream of values that, when written to the APU in your 60hz VBlank, can be played by the included sound driver code.

-  The idea is to be able to compose music for the NES using your favourite digital audio workstation in MIDI, and be able to convert the square, triangle, and noise sequences to something playable on the NES.

 # Some new additions:
   - .byte can now handle hex and binary literals, and symbols
   - First version of Midi to NES music converter